Lesser Sooty Owl - Tyto multipunctata

 [For help with terms used in the description, see parts of an owl.
 For general characteristics common to most owl species, see owl physiology.]

-Habits: A strictly nocturnal bird.
+Habits: The Lesser Sooty Owl is a strictly nocturnal bird.
+Hides during the day in dense foliage, between tangles of aerial roots, in all kinds of crevices, or beneath overhanging banks.
 Hunts in clearings and near roads, but also inside forest.

 piercing downscale whistle,